-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
-This category of incentives is generally handled at the state level.
-You can sell your SRECs to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if the solar system on your home produces over a specified (generally small) amount of electricity.
+These types of incentives are generally handled at the state level.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+The ITC can be applied to solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum amount you can claim.

 Talking to your local Tustin solar panel installer is the best way to understand how the ITC may apply to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Tustin solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Tustin solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.